 Accurate documentation of student progress and attendance is important for both educational planning and the credibility of student cumulative records.
-All student records are maintained on an online records system.
-Hard copies of student records are also kept at the school office.
-Families are required to sign up at: www.homeschoolreporting.com.
-The fee for this service is included in your HCA tuition, so no additional charge is required.
-All instructions to set up your school year, to add students, to add grades and textbooks (Course of Study), and to submit Course Descriptions and Course Standards are included in the user guide available on the site.
+All student records were maintained on an online records system.
+Hard copies of student records were also kept at the school office.
+Families were required to use www.homeschoolreporting.com.

-Course of Study: A Course of Study for each student is recorded on the online site.
-A Course of Study includes the subject the student is studying along with the textbook(s) they will be using.
-This is due at the beginning of the school year.
-Please see our calendar for specific dates.
+Each year, a Course of Study for each student was recorded on the online site.
+A Course of Study included the subject the student was studying along with the textbook(s) they would be using.

 The Course Description defines the content and grade level of the course and it verifies the credits given.
 Usually you can find this information in the description of your book or text on the publisher's website.
 HCA maintains Course Descriptions for all ABeka, BJU, Alpha Omega, Sonlight, and Apologia courses.
 Although you do not need to submit Course Descriptions for any courses with these specific publishers, a Course Standard is still needed.

 The Course Standard defines the grading criteria of the course taught.
 For example, "The student will receive a grade based on 50% tests, 30% homework, 20% projects".
 Another example, "To receive an A in this course the student must accomplish....., to receive a B in the course the student must accomplish..., etc"